dwdas9/home/articles/PowerPlatform/CustomConnectors.md

-## Build Your Own: A Step-by-Step Guide to Creating Custom Connectors for Power Apps
+---
+layout: default
+title: Building Custom Connectors
+parent: Power Platform
+nav_order: 1
+---

+## Background

-Power Apps shines in building dynamic applications, but its true potential unlocks when you can connect it to non-standard data sources.
-This is where custom connectors come in, acting as bridges between Power Apps and external APIs.
+Power Platform is great in automation, but its true potential unlocks when you can connect it to non-standard data sources.
+This is where custom connectors come in, acting as bridges between Power Platform and external APIs.

-This guide will equip you to create your own custom connector, empowering your Power Apps with unique functionalities.
+In this guide I will show you how to create custom connectors:

-**Preparation:**

-1. **Identify the Data Source:**  Pinpoint the system or service you want to connect with.
-Ensure they offer a publicly available API with proper documentation.

-2. **Gather API Details:**  Meticulously review the API documentation, understanding the available actions (functions) and data structures (models) it supports.
+### Steps to creating Custom Connectors for Power Platform

 **Building the Connector in Power Automate:**